PART 2 OF A “VIRTUAL RETREAT” WITH FR. MICHEL RODRIGUE

 Fr.
 Michel had never met Fr.
 Slavko before, and knew neither why Fr.
 Slavko knew who he was nor where he was taking him.
 Fr.
 Slavko drove Fr.
 Michel around Medjugorje, explaining to him the significance of the various sites and the history of the apparitions.
 He then took him into a room near the Church of St. James Church where file upon file, all documentation pertaining to Medjugorje, including the records of miracles and messages, were kept.

 “Follow me,” said Fr.
 Slavko.
 Fr.
 Michel followed him to a place near the rectory.
 They descended a flight of stairs leading to a room underground, a secret room.
-A priest was there who introduced himself as Fr.
-Petar Ljubicic.
-Fr.
+Another priest was there.* Fr.
 Michel noticed that on one side of the room, a Bible was displayed, and on the other side, a book.
 “Touch the book,” Fr.
 Slavko said to Fr.
 Michel, so he picked up the book and turned the pages.
 Its pages were like parchment and felt like nothing he had ever touched on earth.
 “What do you see on the pages?”

 “Nothing,” said Fr.
 Michel.